Cantonment MRT station: History

 In November 2017, the old train platform canopy structures were relocated to facilitate construction works of the station to a restoration yard nearby.
 In March 2018, the Land Transport Authority (LTA) has temporarily dismantled part of the platforms in Tanjong Pagar railway station to make way for the construction of Cantonment MRT station and is working with a heritage consultant and members of the heritage community on possible solutions for the affected platforms.
-In September 2020, the Sun Wu TBM managed to tunnel underneath the old Tanjong Pagar Railway station building..
+In September 2020, the Sun Wu TBM managed to tunnel underneath the old Tanjong Pagar Railway station building.

 Tunnelling works for the CCL6 were completed on 12 January 2022, with a final tunnel breakthrough from Prince Edward Road station into this station.
 The tunnels between this station and the adjacent Prince Edward Road station were constructed only 6.7 m below the former Tanjong Pagar Railway Station.
 Prior to the tunnelling works, an extensive survey was conducted to ensure that the tunnels do not cross through the building's foundations.
 Structures were erected to protect the railway station's facade and interior, and monitoring instruments were installed to watch out for any building settlement.
 To construct the tunnels to Keppel station, the Keppel viaduct had to be closely monitored while underpinning the viaduct with new micro piles.
 Three bored piles were removed for the tunnelling works.

+In March 2024, the platform canopy shelters were restored to their original places via self-propelled modular transporters that were typically used to lift heavy loads at construction sites.
+Previously cut during the dismantlement, they were stitched together with new steel reinforcement bars embedded in concrete.